Santa and the Goodnight Train

 Toddlers will love to join Santa on a magical train to Dreamland.
 This adventure is full of holiday cheer and a beautiful winter wonderland!
 A sequel to The Goodnight Train, choo-choo lovers will embrace this imaginative ride on a very special night.
 Lush illustrations capture the mood of the Christmas season.

 Best Kids' Books About Santa Claus

 There is no better way to get into the Christmas spirit than to read books about Jolly Old Saint Nicholas, or Santa Claus as we like to call him.
-Young toddlers and children embrace all the magical whimsy of the bearded fellow who delivers presents around the world on Christmas eve.
-Older children and adults can equally enjoy the mystery and merriment celebrated in picture books celebrating Santa.
+Young children embrace all the magical whimsy of the bearded fellow who delivers presents around the world on Christmas eve.
+Flying high in the sky in a sleigh pulled by reindeer, he manages to visit the home of every good child, slip down the chimney, and leave a pile of presents under the Christmas tree.
+Tiny tots and adults can equally enjoy the mystery and merriment celebrated in picture books celebrating Santa.

 This beautiful gift book contains several pop-up pages with adorable Christmas scenes to explore.
 All of the forest creatures have been busy decorating a tree in preparation for Santa Claus.
 In addition to reading the charming story, children will love engaging in the seek-and-find activities throughout this wonderful book.